-Shinzo Abe, 60, became Japan's prime minister in December 2012 after his Liberal Democratic Party's (LDP) landslide election win.
+Shinzo Abe, 60, has been Japan's prime minister since December 2012 after his Liberal Democratic Party's (LDP) landslide election win.

 It was Mr Abe's second shot at the top job, after a brief term as prime minister from 2006 to 2007.

-He was then Japan's youngest leader since World War Two - but he stepped down less than a year later, citing ill health, as support for his administration plummeted.
+At that time, he was Japan's youngest leader since World War II but he stepped down citing ill-health as support for his administration plummeted.

 Under him, a raft of measures have been introduced aimed at boosting Japan's struggling economy.
 Ties with China, however, have been tense over territorial and historic disputes.

-The Yamaguchi-born lawmaker, known as a right-wing hawk, hails from a high-profile political family.
+Known as a right-wing hawk, he hails from a high-profile political family.
 His father, Shintaro Abe, was a former foreign minister and his grandfather was former Prime Minister Nobusuke Kishi.